 Acupuncture involves using thin needles to stimulate the energy flow within the body.
 The basis of acupuncture is to regulate this flow of energy and maintain Chi throughout the body.
 Acupuncture medicine has been used for thousands of years and is often combined with herbal therapy to achieve improved results.

 More often than not, the patients tolerate the treatment very well and are happy to return for another treatment.
-The number of visits necessary vary on the conditions.
-Most neurologic and arthritic conditions require 4-6 visits (weekly or twice weekly) initially and then follow ups depending on the progress of the patient.
+The number of visits necessary varies on the conditions.
+Most neurologic and arthritic conditions require 4-6 visits (weekly or twice weekly) initially and then follow-ups depending on the progress of the patient.

 Conditions that we often treat with acupuncture include:

 - Skin allergies

 Although many people hear the word “cancer” or “chemotherapy” and think about the worst-case scenario, there are many safe options and advancements in veterinary oncology.
 Dr. Welch and the staff at Lake Geneva Animal Hospital have experience and insight to help clients make a treatment plan that is best suited for their pets.

 Chemotherapy is a broad term that is used to describe drugs that are toxic to cancer cells.
 Some chemotherapeutic drugs are administered orally as pills or capsules and some chemo drugs are given through injections.
 While the safety margin in some drugs is quite narrow, these drugs have been used very safely in pets and quite often are very effective in the management of cancer.
 Dr. Welch’s extensive experience providing cancer care has resulted in focused safety for both clients and their pets.
 Dogs and cats both will generally handle chemo drugs with little to no side effects.